 CareMore launched its “Hospital at Home” program in Los Angeles and Orange County, California, in December 2018.
 Focused on high-risk Medicare patients with specific conditions such as congestive heart failure, pneumonia or flu, or wound care needs such as those facing skin infections, the program is designed to offer a “house call” to patients who would benefit from urgent at-home treatment, estimated at the time to be more than 20% of CareMore’s patients.

-“My first exposure to house calls came in the 1980s, joining my father on visits to seniors on weekends, and later it was a part of medical school and our education on patient context,” says Dr. Vivek Garg, CareMore’s Chief Medical Officer, who joined the team more than three years ago, initially to oversee new markets and business development.
+“My first exposure to house calls came in the 1980s, joining my father on visits to seniors on weekends, and later it was a part of medical school and our education on patient context,” says Dr. Vivek Garg, CareMore’s Chief Medical Officer, who joined the team in 2016, initially to oversee new markets and business development.

 “We had this great team — both at the clinics and at headquarters — and we all shared the goal of delivering better care to patients in their homes to improve their health outcomes.”
 But Garg soon realized that to make the house call effort a success, the CareMore team also needed a tool for collaborative priority setting.
 “We knew the things we needed to do,” he continued, “but we didn’t have collaboration as a priority.
 We needed OKRs.”